groupgets/GetThermal/README.md

     git clone https://github.com/groupgets/GetThermal
     cd GetThermal

-## Get libuvc and build

-To build the `libuvc` fork, you can run these shell commands:
+## Configure submodules (first time only)

+The first time you clone the code, you must run this:

     git submodule init

+Then the first time, and on subsequent updates (`git pull`, etc.), to make sure dependencies are up-to-date:

     git submodule update
-    pushd libuvc
-    mkdir build
-    cd build
-    cmake ..
-    make
-    popd

 ## Build GetThermal

 GetThermal is a QT qmake project.
 So all you have to do now is fire up QTCreator, open the project file, and hit run.
 You can also build from the command line:

+    mkdir build && cd build
-    qmake # or depending on your installation, maybe ~/Qt/5.7/clang_64/bin/qmake make
+    qmake .. # or depending on your installation, maybe ~/Qt/5.7/clang_64/bin/qmake ..
+    make

 # Releases